 Hey, when we come back, we’re gonna go over the changes that have occurred with retirement over the past 20 years.

 We are back on the money with secure money.
-Neil Major is here in for Brian Quaranta.
+Neil Mager is here in for Brian Quaranta.
 Today, Neil, Senior Advisor at secure money, advisors, a fiduciary and so much more.
-Right Track your retirement.
+Right track your retirement.
 I’m gonna mention Brian’s book is all right.
-Really right track your retirement, a simple planning strategy to help you reduce risk, build income and provide peace of mind.
+Really Right Tack Your Retirement, a simple planning strategy to help you reduce risk, build income and provide peace of mind.
 That’s the brand-new book that Brian just released.
 And, you know, if you come in, you’ll be able to get a copy he’ll even sign one for you.
-Wouldn’t he Neil,?
+Wouldn’t he Neil?
 I would think he would.

 Yeah, of course, when you come in as the key word.
 Yeah, right.
 You come into the office; we will hand you a copy of the book.